 An amazing relationship is developed between Mycorrhizal fungi and most plants.
 The fungi set up nutrient exchange centres in the plant's roots and produce masses of fine root like hyphae to forage for plant nutrients and water - out of the plant's reach.
 In return the plant manufactures energy food for the fungi.
-Mycorrhizal fungi form these relationships with more than 85% of plant species, and can increase the nutrient and water gathering capacity of these plants by several hundred times.
+Mycorrhizal fungi form these relationships with more than 85% of plant species, and can increase their nutrient and water gathering capacity by several hundred times.
 They form symbiotic relationships with bacteria in their mycelium to mine for minerals in the same way as the plants do in their root zone.

 Consolidated and saturated soils create conditions which favour anaerobic bacteria that can cause plant diseases.
 Compaction also leads to rainwater runoff reducing the amount collected in the soil where its needed.

 An open structure is created by bacteria in organic soil.
 They glue themselves to soil particles to form aggregates and fungi use their hyphae to clump these aggregates together to form even larger soil bodies.
-In the same way as sandy soil, which is coarse in nature, these aggregates enables free passage of air and water to the plant's roots, and readily drain excess water to the subsoil.
+In the same way as coarse sandy soil, these aggregates enables free passage of air and water to the plant's roots, and readily drain excess water to the subsoil.

 Worms, whose main food is bacteria, and are part of this process of liberating mineral rich nutrients to the plants in their worm casts, also leave tunnels behind them as they burrow.
 This activity provides conduits for the rapid development of plant roots and fungal hyphae and more space for water and air to move freely through the soil.